· 6 min read

 Genealogy (Part 1):

-Ancestry, although by and large not very important to our own culture, was extremely important to Jewish people.
+Ancestry, although by and large not very important to our own culture, was extremely important to the Jewish people.
 They kept meticulous records of each tribe and family (Numbers 1:2), which is why there are genealogies sprinkled all over the Old Testament, including a full nine chapters of genealogy in 1 Chronicles.
 These lists determined who you could marry, where you could live, what roles you were given (Priests —> sons of Aaron, Levi’s —> Tribe of Levi, Kings —> House of David), and what rights you could claim.
 Remember- there were no birth certificates, no SSN’s, no identification of any kind in the ancient world.
-So your lineage contained your entire legal identity and testified to historical reality.
-This is a reality I struggle with because I live in a society that values individuality and independence, but ancient identity was communal and inherited.
-And while we may have forgotten why origin matters, I don't believe we have lost the desire to attach our identity to our origin story.
+Your lineage contained your entire legal identity and testified to historical reality.
+This is a perspective I do not share because I live in a society that values individuality and independence.
+But it's clear that ancient identity was communal and inherited.
+So while we, in the 21st century, may have a misplaced understanding of why origin matters, I don't believe we have lost the desire to attach our identity to our origin story.
 The recent popularity of ancestry DNA tests testifies to the fact that this desire has not departed from our heart.

-And right after the display of the title of Christ, Matthew immediately moves onto displaying another title that would strike to the heart of a Jewish audience: The Son of David.
-And thereafter this genealogical record serves as a demonstration of Matthew’s claim of Jesus as King of the Jews.
+Right after the display of the title of Christ, Matthew immediately moves onto displaying another title that would strike to the heart of a Jewish audience: The Son of David.
+Thereafter this genealogical record serves as a demonstration of Matthew’s claim of Jesus as King of the Jews.
 It traces Jesus’ legal father Joseph all the way back to Abraham, through the kingly line of David.
 Any 1st century Hebrew would’ve immediately searched for these verifications.

 If this really is the Messiah, we must confirm he is related to the right people.
 We must know if he has a rightful claim to the Davidic throne.

-Mathew continues to draw in the Jewish audience by immediately bringing into view two of the greatest covenants in Israel’s history, the David Covenant and the Abrahamic Covenant.
-And he ends the genealogy by framing and summarizing the lineage into blocks of 14 generations.
-14 from Abraham to David, 14 from David to the exile to Babylon, and 14 from the deportation to Jesus.
+Matthew continues to draw in the Jewish audience by immediately bringing into view two of the greatest covenants in Israel’s history, the Davidic Covenant and the Abrahamic Covenant.
+He ends the genealogy by framing and summarizing the lineage into blocks of 14 generations; 14 from Abraham to David, 14 from David to the exile to Babylon, and 14 from the deportation to Jesus.
 These are massive moments in the Israel’s history and the mentioning of every single one of them right away in the account of Jesus is by no means a coincidence.

-Unique to this record is Matthew choosing to include 4 women along with some unnecessary details, such as the mention of Bathsheba's first husband, Uriah who is not in the line of Jesus.
-The inclusion of women was not necessary when displaying lineage, because according to Jewish law, if your father was a Jew, you were considered Jewish, regardless of your mothers ethnic background.
+Unique to this record is Matthew choosing to include 4 women along with some "unnecessary" details, such as the mention of Bathsheba's first husband, Uriah, who is not in the line of Jesus.
+The inclusion of women was not necessary when displaying lineage, because according to Jewish heritage, if your father was a Jew, you were considered Jewish, regardless of your mothers ethnic background.

 So, why mention women?
 Especially these women?

 These are women (along with most of the men mentioned), who had a questionable past.
-Tamar was a gentile prostitute.
-Rehab was also a prostitute and engaged in an incestuous relationship with her father in law.
+Rahab was a gentile prostitute.
+Tamar was also a prostitute and engaged in an incestuous relationship with her father-in-law.
 Ruth was a foreigner from Moab.
 And Bathsheba was an adulterer.
-Perhaps, Matthew is every so subtly (or not subtly) making it known to his Jewish readers that they are not perfect.
-These questionable women along with many questionable men in the genealogy highlight just how gracious God has been to the Jewish nation while simultaneously exposing any prideful roots.
-And it also sets up the reader for the following chapters when John the Baptist is going to call for the entire nation to repent and be baptized in preparation for the coming messiah.
+Perhaps, Matthew is every so subtly (or not subtly) reminding his Jewish readers that they are not perfect.
+These sinful men and women women in the genealogy highlight just how gracious God has been to the Jewish nation while simultaneously exposing any prideful sentiments, preparing the reader for the following chapters when John the Baptist calls the entire nation to repent and be baptized in preparation for the coming messiah.

-It's as if Matthew is carefully weaving into his account from the outset that his readers are in need of redemption.
-Like he is saying,
+It's as if Matthew is carefully weaving into his account from the outset that his readers are in desperate need of redemption, like he is carefully signaling a message to them,

 Immaculate Conception and Birth of Jesus (Part 2):